kontent-ai/model-generator-js/README.md

    write migration scripts easier
 3. `environment` - Strongly typed objects representing all structural objects within an environment (i.e. content types, workflows, taxonomies ...).
 These models help you write scripts because they provide you a straightforward access to objects properties.
+4. `items` - Generates `Type` representing all available item codenames for each content type and object representing `id` and `codenames` properties of all items.
+This makes it easy and convenient to reference items in your code.
+It is not recommended to use this if your environment contains high number of items.

 ## Installation